ProtonMail/gopenpgp/README.md

 ## Download/Install

-Manually `git clone` the repository into `$GOPATH/src/github.com/ProtonMail/go-pm-crypto`.
+Run `go get -u github.com/ProtonMail/gopenpgp`, or manually `git clone` the repository into `$GOPATH/src/github.com/ProtonMail/gopenpgp`.

 This library is meant to be used together with https://github.com/ProtonMail/crypto.